vctrfrnndz/jquery-accordion/README.md

 `accordion.close` fires when any accordion closes

-`accordion.trigger` toggles accordion open/close when triggered on a controlElement.
+`accordion.toggle` toggles accordion open/close when triggered on a controlElement.

 **Sample Structure**